wxjames/wxjames.github.io/_pages/awards.md

 ---

-## First Place in Student Research Presentation in Transforming Construction with Reality Capture Technologies Conference
+## First Place in Student Research Competition in Transforming Construction with Reality Capture Technologies Conference

 *Canadian Society for Civil Engineering*, August 2022